15 Most Affectionate Cat Breeds

-Cats have a reputation for being aloof and independent, but anyone who’s been claimed by a Ragdoll or followed around the house by a Burmese knows the truth.
-Some cats are absolute love bugs, and their breed has a lot to do with it.
+Cats have a reputation for being aloof and independent, but some are absolute love bugs, and their breed has a lot to do with it.

-Whether you’re looking for a lap cat to curl up with while you work from home or a velcro cat that greets you at the door every single evening, this guide will help you find your match.
+Whether you’re looking for a lap cat to curl up with while you relax at home or a velcro cat that greets you at the door, this guide will help you find your match.
 Below are 15 of the most affectionate cat breeds, plus everything you need to know about what makes a cat cuddly in the first place.

 What Makes a Cat Affectionate?

-Before diving into specific breeds, it’s worth understanding that affection in cats comes from a mix of genetics, early socialization, and environment.
-Some breeds have been selectively developed over generations to be companion cats — people-oriented by nature.
+Affection in cats comes from a mix of genetics, early socialization, and environment.
+Some breeds have been selectively bred over generations to be companion cats, so they’re much more people-oriented.
 Others can be incredibly affectionate based on how they were raised.

 A few key factors that influence how affectionate a cat will be:

-- Early socialization — kittens handled frequently in their first weeks tend to be more people-friendly
+• Early socialization: Kittens handled frequently (and lovingly) in their first weeks tend to be more people-friendly.

-Keep in mind: any cat, regardless of breed, can be affectionate with the right upbringing.
-And shelter cats are often some of the most devoted companions you’ll ever find.
+Keep in mind that any cat, regardless of breed, can be affectionate with the right upbringing.
+And shelter cats can be some of the most devoted companions you’ll ever find, so adopting a cat is always a great decision to make!

 The 15 Most Affectionate Cat Breeds